medmera/terraform-gcp/README.md

-# terraform-gcp-policies
+# terraform-gcp
-GCP Policies for Terraform Validator
+Terraform Wrapper for GCP and GCP Policies for Terraform Validator